markrickert/cryptohopper-dashboard-watchlist/README.md

 # Installation:

-1. Select a the user script you want from this repository.
+1. Select a user script you want from this repository.
 1. Read through the script and familiarize yourself with the code.
 Make sure you understand what it does before you install it!
 1. Click the "Raw" button and your browser extension should ask you to install it.
 1. Navigate to your Cryptohopper dashboard.